howallworks/theoryofeverything/docs/Papers/UnsolvedTwinParadoxLight.en.md

 In Figure 2, the length A'B is the directly visible length of the ruler from the point of view of relativity theory for the observer of the second spacecraft.
 A'B < AB.

 As you can see, $l''=l/\gamma$ is not even the directly visible length of the ruler from the point of view of relativity theory, but only a mathematical illusion.

+As a result, first we calculated the real (actual) locations, speeds, time, and other characteristics of objects, and after applying special relativity when changing IFR, we calculated the illusory ones.
+Are the laws invariant in these inertial frames of reference?
+No, because in the first case we describe reality, and in the second an illusion.
+Therefore, when using the theory of relativity, the first postulate is violated.

 The special theory of relativity describes the behavior of each object mathematically correctly in each specific experiment.
 The reason is that for this object, the sequence of events and its own time line do not change when the IFR is changed, and the behavior of the surrounding objects adjusts accordingly.
 However, this mathematical description is just an illusion that does not allow us to understand what is really happening to the objects under explore.